brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 of 10 compartments with identical diameter and the given total length.
 Finally, the third statement creates a cable of 5 compartments with the given total length, where each compartment is a truncated cone with the given diameters.
 Note that here, only the diameter at the end of each compartment was specified, which means that the diameter at the start of the first compartment will be automatically taken as the diameter of the parent compartment.
+If this is not the desired behaviour (most commonly for a `Section` connecting to a `Soma`, which has a much bigger diameter), then the diameter at the start of the first compartment can be specified with the ``start_diameter`` keyword.

 The following table summarizes the different options to create schematic morphologies (the black compartment before the start of the section represents the parent compartment with diameter 15 μm, not specified in the code below):